-“The annual visit can be viewed as a form of benchmarking and preventive monitoring,” says Lon Manson, MD, a family medicine physician at Scripps Clinic Rancho Bernardo.
+“The annual visit can be viewed as a form of benchmarking and preventive monitoring,” says Rebecca Shragge, DO, an internal medicine physician at Scripps Coastal Medical Center Hillcrest.
 “It allows you and your doctor to review all the aspects of your health and develop your personalized health plan.”

 Your annual physical is an opportunity to: